energywebfoundation/origin/docs/user-guide-glossary.md

 - Claimed or Cancelled EAC: other nomenclature for 'Redeemed EACs'
 - Bundled Certificates: contracts that sell consumable energy + EACs together
 - Unbundled (products): contracts that sell only energy OR EACs, not both together

+## Exchange Deposit Account

+A blockchain address is created for every organization and is the address of the smart contract wallet that represents the organization's Exchange Deposit account.
+Every organization is tied to exactly one account and one blockchain address to allow for easy accounting within the Origin Exchange.

+Every Exchange Deposit account has a balance that stores the information on which and how many [Energy Attribute Certificate's](#energy-attribute-certificate) are currently being held by the organization in the account.
+The balance is divided into an 'active' and 'locked component', with assets that are currently being traded on the exchange being 'locked'.

+Users deposit [Energy Attribute Certificate's](#energy-attribute-certificate) onto the Exchange by sending them to their Exchange Deposit account.
+Once they are on the Exchange, the EACs are tokenized [assets](#asset), and they can be:

+- Actively posted for sale
+- Transferred to another Exchange Deposit account
+- Withdrawn from the exchange

 ## Demand